top of page

 Photo credit: Grand Hotel

 When we arrived for Titanic weekend we're given a boarding pass with the name of an actual Titanic passenger on it.
 Things were about to get WOOWOO again.
-I'd told Rose about my psychic friend saying I'd been Johanna Ahlin.
+I'd told Jay and Ashley the Johanna Ahlin story.

 Saturday morning a Titanic historian gave a presentation, followed by a showing of the movie, Titanic.
-Both Rose and I had seen the movie several times so we decided to skip out and do some exploring on Mackinac, then return for the dinner that night.
+We had seen the movie several times so we decided to skip out and do some exploring on Mackinac, then return for the dinner that night.

 I'll take you exploring with us, then we'll return to the Titanic weekend.